 The solution is simple in theory and difficult in practice.
-Our job as investors is to find companies that are run by Arnault-like CEOs that possess star brand qualities.
+Our job as investors is to find companies that are run by Arnault-like CEOs who possess star brand qualities.
 And then we hold them and let management do their thing.

 Like Arnault, if you find one of these companies, one of these star brands run by exceptional management — buy big.
 Be a Wolf in Cashmere.